splynx/docs/files/en/networking/authentication_users/linux_accel/linux_accel.md

 Linux: Accel-ppp server
 ==========

-Accel-ppp is high permormance pptp/L2tp/PPPoE/IPoE server for Linux.
-The advantage of Accel-ppp is that is not only specialized in one technique, it’s various popiuar VPN service in on server application.
+Accel-ppp is a high permormance pptp/L2tp/PPPoE/IPoE server for Linux.
+The advantage of Accel-ppp is that it is not only specialized for one technique, as it has various popular VPN services/techniques that can be aggregated into one server application.

-With this guide, you will be able to authenticate splynx customers with Accel-ppp Server, use tariffs limits, set FUP Rules, use Session disconnect and others.
+With this guide, you will be able to authenticate Splynx customers with the Accel-ppp Server, use tariffs limits, set FUP Rules, use Session disconnect and others.

 ## INSTALLING ACCEL-PPP